SakpalAkshay/pythonStack/README.md

 The functions associated with stack are:

-empty() – Returns whether the stack is empty – Time Complexity: O(1) size() – Returns the size of the stack – Time Complexity: O(1) top() / peek() – Returns a reference to the topmost element of the stack – Time Complexity: O(1) push(a) – Inserts the element ‘a’ at the top of the stack – Time Complexity: O(1) pop() – Deletes the topmost element of the stack – Time Complexity: O(1)
+isEmpty() – Returns whether the stack is empty – Time Complexity: O(1) size() – Returns the size of the stack – Time Complexity: O(1) top()– Returns a reference to the topmost element of the stack – Time Complexity: O(1) push(a) – Inserts the element ‘a’ at the top of the stack – Time Complexity: O(1) pop() – Deletes the topmost element of the stack – Time Complexity: O(1)

 # Stack Using List
-The Stack class is defined with several methods for managing a stack data structure.

 __init__(self): This is the constructor method that initializes a new instance of the Stack class.
 It creates an empty list named __data to store the elements of the stack.
 The double underscores before data indicate that it's a private variable, meaning it should not be directly accessed from outside the class.